nongvantinh/godot-engine-custom-builds/README.md

 ### 1. Install Ubuntu 24.04 OS

 Download the Ubuntu 24.04 ISO file from the official Ubuntu website and flash it onto your USB drive, then install it on your machine.
-I have a laptop that I just bought after graduating from university, which has two SSDs: one with 1 TB of storage for my Windows OS, and another with 420 GB where I will install Ubuntu alongside Windows 11.
+I have a laptop, which has two SSDs: one with 1 TB of storage for my Windows OS, and another with 420 GB where I will install Ubuntu alongside Windows 11.

 If you have the money, you can buy a machine and install Ubuntu directly on it.
 If you don't have a powerful device, you can use a cloud service provider (such as Azure or AWS) for this purpose.